Using rocprofv3#

 rocprofv3 --hip-compiler-trace -- <application_path>

-The above command generates a hip_api_trace.csv file prefixed with the process ID.
+The preceding command generates a hip_api_trace.csv file prefixed with the process ID.

 $ cat 208_hip_api_trace.csv